SatyaRaghuNandan/sparkxgboost/README.md

 The XGBoost team have a fantastic [introduction](http://xgboost.readthedocs.org/en/latest/model.html) to gradient boosting trees, which inspires `SparkXGBoost`.

 ## Features
-`SparkXGBoost` version 0.1 supports supervised learning using the gradient boosting tree with second order approximation of user-defined loss function.
-The package comes with `SquareLoss` for regression and `DevianceLoss` for binary classification.
+SparkXGBoost version 0.1 supports supervised learning using the gradient boosting tree with second order approximation of arbitrary user-defined loss function.
+The following `Loss` classes are provided with the package:

-* User defined 1-dimensional loss function
+* `SquareLoss` for linear (normal) regression
+* `LogisticLoss` for binary classification
+* `PoissonLoss` for Poisson regression of count data

+SparkXGBoost includes following approach to avoid overfitting

-* L2 regularization term on node weights
+* L2 regularization term on node
-* Concurrent learning nodes
 * Feature sub sampling for learning nodes

+SparkXGBoost is capable of processing multiple learning nodes in the one pass of the training data to improve efficiency.

 ## Components
 There are three major components: